 Originally known as the Foire internationale Art et Antiquités de L'Isle sur la Sorgue, it has recently been rebranded as Antiques Art & You (sic - the title is now in English) and has a new team runnng it.

 The whole event is now huge.
 Around 550 antiques and art dealers and up to 100,000 visitors attend the event.
 This is the third largest fair of its kind in Europe, beaten only by the markets in Saint-Ouen in the northern suburbs of Paris and London's Portobello Road.

 As well as it, there are two big brocante fairs a year.
 (Brocante is a level or two down from posh antiques, spanning everything from second hand goods and bric à brac to flea market junk.)
 Website for the Isle sur la Sorgue association of brocanteurs.

 These two fairs are held for two days at Pentecôte (Whitsun) and on the Toussaint (All Saints' Day, a fixed feast on the 1 November and a public holiday in France).

 Since 2003, L'Isle sur la Sorgue has brought in a team of antiques experts from the Compagnie des Experts Français en Antiquité for both the two big antiques fairs and the two brocante ones.

 They monitor dealers and are on hand in the Commissariat Général de la Foire, in the Parc Gautier, to give free advice and professional valuations to shoppers.

-But don't worry if you're not in L'Isle sur la Sorgue on one of those dates.
-All through the year the town's three hundred or so permanent antiques businesses open their doors for a long weekend, from Friday to Monday inclusive.
+But don't worry if you're not in L'Isle sur la Sorgue for one of these special markets.
+All through the year the town's 300 or so permanent antiques businesses open their doors for a long weekend, from Friday to Monday inclusive.

 Some of them are stand-alone shops.
 Others are organised in loose clusters, known as "villages" These are basically high-class mini-malls based in atmospheric old former warehouses with stone walls and wooden beams or historic mansions.